meyhaa/Interactive-Lab-Hub/Lab 3/README.md

 </p>

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+Admittedly, this was somewhat awkward to film.
+I used my brother as an actor.
+I need to work on my pretending to be a device skills.
+This was different than what I had imagined for a couple reasons:
+- (1) Conveying time is difficult.
+A significant component of my device interaction is that the Pi checks in with the user in 25 min increments (as per the Pomodoro studying method).
+In storyboard form, it was easy to show the passage of time between panels with a text based indicator.
+However, over video, it was less natural to demonstrate time had passed.
+And I hadn’t thought of this before recording, so I did some awkward hand motions to signal the passage of 25 minutes.

+- (2) Tasks were interpreted differently.
+Starting with the first task, I had asked him to “List the tasks you hope to accomplish in this HW session and how long you will be studying”.
+I had storyboarded an example where the user responds with tasks XYZ and a X time that represents the total time of the study session.
+My brother answered the question by listing a task but then specifying how long he hoped to spend for each task.
+For example “algebra 2/trig for an hour and biology HW for an hour” VS  “algebra 2/trig and biology for a 2 hour total study session”

+- (3) Dialogue was more open ended.
+My brother was talking to me (the device) like he would a friend.
+He was saying a joke, complaining about hw a little, etc. His answers were not as to the point or concise as per my initial storyboard.

+Overall, this was a really valuable exercise.
+In our storyboards, I focused too narrowly on one storyline and a set of potential responses.
+Even for such a simple watered down task with a handful of questions, there are so many potential variations and voice interactions.
+For next time, I hope to approach such video sessions more openly as a designer.
+In my responses back to my brother as the device, I was internally confused of what to say back because I was more focused on the technical limitations of what I COULD say back rather than focused on getting at the heart of the interaction.
+This was quite a rough and bare bones video, but it gave me a lot to think about when looking to design such an interaction.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!